dsecuredcom/dynamic-file-searcher/Readme.md

 ## Limitations

 - There's no built-in rate limiting (use the concurrency option to control request rate).
-- Very large scale scans might require significant bandwidth and processing power, it is recommended to seperate the input files and run multiple instances of the tool on different machines.
+- Very large scale scans might require significant bandwidth and processing power.
+It is recommended to separate the input files and run multiple instances of the tool on different machines.

 ## Contributing